T0ny911/Daydream/README.md

 # About Daydream
 When penetration testers conduct penetration tests on websites, for some reasons, they may lack some useful tools, which makes it impossible to complete the penetration test project.
-Therefore, the daydream penetration testing toolbox came into being.
-I collected some python penetration tools, which are very convenient to operate.
-Although as a newbie in penetration testing, due to too little experience, the collected penetration testing tools are not many for me, but I will continue to update and add them in the future.
+Thus, the daydream penetration testing toolbox came into being.
+I have collected some python penetration tools, which are very convenient to operate.
+Although as a newbie in penetration testing, due to too little experience, the collected penetration testing tools are not many for me, but I will continue to update more novel testing tools in the future, but in the process of using tools Obey the local laws, otherwise you will be responsible for the consequences.

 ### How To Install In Linux
 - wget https://github.com/T0ny911/Daydream/releases/download/Daydream-v1.0/Daydream_v1.0.zip